tusharkantijoshi/tusharkantijoshi/README.md

 I am a Full Stack Developer with a proficiency in JavaScript, React and Node.js.
 I am skilled in scripting client/server side architecture, building optimized dynamic functional components, create/connect APIs including testing, debugging and database upgrades.

 I stay in Hyderabad and I manage my own profile.
-I'm extremely ambitious and passionate about full stack development and spends a lot of my free time learning new skills and pushing myself out of my comfort zone.
+I spend a lot of my free time learning new skills and pushing myself out of my comfort zone.
 Skills:
 • Figma with HTML, CSS and SASS
 • JavaScript and Typescript